Business

 Amit Rathore is the founder & CEO of Quintype, a data-driven platform for publishers.

 To say that the last decade has been extremely tough for the media is an understatement.
 Even the most established publications are feeling the strain.
 The New York Times, The Wall Street Journal, and USA Today have all suffered major cuts, with each of the papers axing between 20 to 100 newsroom jobs in 2015 alone.
-Digital publications are feeling the strain too, Mashable just announced new round of cuts in April 2016.
+Digital publications are feeling the strain too, Mashable just announced a new round of cuts in April 2016.

 The problem isn’t that people aren’t reading the news, it’s that they are doing so in different ways.
 Modern consumers are increasingly connected to smartphones and computers at work, home and while on the move, consuming media at a more voracious and rapid pace than ever before.
 As more and more readers turn to digital content, traditional business models based on earnings from print advertising have been blown out of the water.